fheitmueller/sez_beps/R/methodology.md

 ```

 # Analysis of tax benefits
 The next step consists in adding data that is relevant to assess the kind of tax-benefit that the different SEZ regimes offer.
-For that purpose, both data on the "normal" tax regime applicable in the country to companies outside SEZs, as well as on the tax regime applicable in the SEZ is collected.
+For that purpose, data on the "normal" tax regime applicable in the country to companies outside SEZs, as well as on the tax regime applicable in the SEZ is collected.

 ## Data on "normal" tax regime
-Data on the "normal" tax regime in the rest of the country is downloaded from Centro Inter-Americano de Administración Tributaria (CIAT).
+Data on the "normal" tax regime in the rest of the country is downloaded from [Centro Inter-Americano de Administración Tributaria (CIAT)](https://ciatorg.sharepoint.com/sites/cds/_layouts/15/guestaccess.aspx?docid=0b55688f22c7f4f3c9af47402923b8128&authkey=AflZ26auh2fOQoTW5EHzhfI&e=356a6a32ce38454f94eba7398c54cfca) on 16 June 2020.
 CIAT provides time series data on "general" tax rates and and "maximum" tax rates.
 Since "general" excludes surcharges which are generally payable, the "maximum" rates are used.
 The difference of the SEZ regime from the rest of the country should therefore be regarded as the maximum benefit.
-Data was downloaded from the CIAT website: <https://ciatorg.sharepoint.com/sites/cds/_layouts/15/guestaccess.aspx?docid=0b55688f22c7f4f3c9af47402923b8128&authkey=AflZ26auh2fOQoTW5EHzhfI&e=356a6a32ce38454f94eba7398c54cfca> on 16 June 2020.
-For jurisdictions where CIAT data was not available, data from KPMG was used.
-It was downloaded from <https://home.kpmg/xx/en/home/services/tax/tax-tools-and-resources/tax-rates-online/corporate-tax-rates-table.html> on 22 June 2020.
+For jurisdictions where CIAT data was not available, [data collected by  KPMG](https://home.kpmg/xx/en/home/services/tax/tax-tools-and-resources/tax-rates-online/corporate-tax-rates-table.html)(downloaded on 22 June 2020) was used.
 Finally, tax rates for jurisdictions available in neither database were searched in the IBFD Country Tax Guides and on official websites of the country in question.
-Data was cleaned and country codes added (see separate document on data preparation).
+Data was cleaned subsequently (see separate document on data preparation).